KeithPatarroyo/galapagos-project/content/external/index.md

 ## Biological Complex Systems
 - Simon, H. A., and Howard H. Pattee.
 "Hierarchy theory: The challenge of complex systems."
 Hierarchy Theory: The Challenge of Complex Systems 1 (1973).
 - Flack, J. (2017).
 Life's Information Hierarchy.
 In S. Walker, P. Davies, & G. Ellis (Eds.), From Matter to Life: Information and Causality (pp. 283-302).
 Cambridge: Cambridge University Press. doi:10.1017/9781316584200.012
+## Autopoesis
+- Levin, Michael.
+"The computational boundary of a “self”: developmental bioelectricity drives multicellularity and scale-free cognition."
+Frontiers in psychology 10 (2019): 2688.
+- Beer, Randall D. "Bittorio revisited: structural coupling in the Game of Life."
+Adaptive Behavior 28.4 (2020): 197-212.
+- Beer, Randall D. "On the origin of gliders."
+ALIFE 2018: The 2018 Conference on Artificial Life.
+MIT Press, 2018.
+- Beer, Randall D. "Characterizing autopoiesis in the game of life."
+Artificial Life 21.1 (2015): 1-19.
+- Beer, Randall D. "The cognitive domain of a glider in the game of life."
+Artificial life 20.2 (2014): 183-206.
+- Beer, Randall D. "Autopoiesis and cognition in the game of life."
+Artificial Life 10.3 (2004): 309-326.
 # Chemistry
 ## Chemical Computation
 - Flumini D., Weyland M.S., Schneider J.J., Fellermann H., Füchslin R.M.
 (2020) Towards Programmable Chemistries.
 Artificial Life and Evolutionary Computation.
 WIVACE 2019.
 Communications in Computer and Information Science, vol 1200.
 Springer, Cham. https://doi.org/10.1007/978-3-030-45016-8_15